erin-le/ecs163-team-10/README.md

 # Running the website
 In order to run it, make sure to download `flask` via `pip install flask`.
 After downloading this repository, open the terminal and input the command `python -m flask --app home-page run` or `flask --app home-page run`.

+# Plots and Interaction
+Our two interactive plots are a bubble plot and a parallel coordinates plot.
+The bubble plot implements zooming.
+The parallel coordinates plot implements brushing on each individual axis.
+Furthermore, clicking on the axis label reveals a histogram subplot for that axis, alongside some additional information.